SteveBarnett/Remixing/_thinking/map.md

 - Build in redundancy.
 - Focus more on avoiding things that don't work than on trying to find out what does.

+## Spheres / areas

+Distinctions, not division.
+Useful ways of getting a handle on things, not actually separate things.
+All is included, all is needed: both/and, not either/or.

+- Body, Mind, Spirit
+- Personal, Professional, Practice
+- Inner/Outer and Individual/Collective

 #### Ride the waves

 Look around.
 Apply psychological and logical understanding.